pkmital/MTEC-498-698A-01-Algorithmic-Sound/s01-introduction/readme.md

 Algorithm: computational procedure for solving a problem (Al-Khwarizmi, roots for Algebra as well).

 * Algorithmic: Computational procedure for solving a problem.
-* Nonlinear:  Building interaction into the narrative.
+* Nonlinear:  As compared to a recorded piece of audio, the audio can be dynamic, ever-changing.
-* Procedural:  Dependent on behavior.
+* Procedural:  Depends on inputs, outputs, time, behavior, sensors, etc...
-* Agency:  Often the procedural nature indicates a sound object or some source.
+* Agency:  Can build a sense of being/self/ego by incorporating movement, position, continuity.

 <a name="why"></a>
 ## Why?